2003–04 Mighty Ducks of Anaheim season: Regular season

-The departure of franchise player Paul Kariya marked another new era which had many fans angered as well as worried about the teams near future repeating the on-ice success.
+The departure of franchise player Paul Kariya marked another new era which had many fans angered as well as worried about future of the teams' on-ice success.
 Signing Sergei Fedorov and Vaclav Prospal in the summer relieved most of the fans' fear.
-Both players delivered as expected but scoring decreased for several reasons: Mike Leclerc played only 10 games, Rob Niedermayer played only 55 games, though enjoying a good season and Andy McDonald stayed healthy but had trouble repeating his performance after missing half of last season due to a concussion; Chistov suffered from "sophomore jinx" collecting only 2 goals and Jason Krog could not repeat another season like the one he had before.
+Both players delivered as expected but scoring decreased for several reasons: Mike Leclerc played only 10 games, Rob Niedermayer played only 55 games.
+Andy McDonald stayed healthy but had trouble repeating his performance after missing half of last season due to a concussion; Chistov suffered from "sophomore jinx" collecting only 2 goals.
 Rookie Joffrey Lupul had a wonderful rookie campaign with a bright future ahead.
-Overall, while the team had more potential scoring depth, several players fell short to enjoy and repeat the scoring touch they showed last season.
+Overall, while the team had more potential scoring depth, but several players did not perform as expected.

 The defense performed well enough but J. S. Giguere failed at times to play the way he did the year before allowing soft goals.
 Later that season backup goalie Martin Gerber saw more ice time challenging Giguere for the number one spot and nearly outperforming him.

 Playing away from home did not do them well as the Mighty Ducks won 19 games at home but only 10 games on the road.